 \subsection{Graph algebras}

 We begin by describing the graph algebra map, which takes a vector space and makes an algebra.
 The graph algebra map is the free algebra map for a certain kind of algebra structure, but we will not elaborate on this point of view until the appendix.
-Instead we present graph algebras as a replacement for free preLie algebras in the sense that their dual contains preLie coalgebras in the same way that the preLie coalgebras contain associative coalgebras, and the kernel of the map $\eta_G$ from graph coalgebras to lie coalgebras has a simple description.
+Instead we present graph algebras as a replacement for free preLie algebras.
+We show that graph coalgebras contain preLie coalgebras in the same way that the preLie coalgebras contain associative coalgebras.
+Most importantly, the kernel of the map $\eta_G$ from graph coalgebras to Lie coalgebras has a particularly simple description.

 For brevity, we say ``graph'' to mean directed, acyclic, connected, nonplanar graph.